TEL: 01273 514060

 In spring 2021 we were successful with a grant from the National Lottery Community Fund to establish a Worthing Dementia Hub, together with new local services, in partnership with the Abbeyfield Ferring Society.

-The website supports people with dementia, their carers and families.
+This website will continue for a few more weeks to support people with dementia, their carers and families.
 The website is full of information, advice, and signposting.
 The website is well-used by local health professionals, employers, councillors, students, GPs, community stakeholders and charities, who are all keen to ‘make a difference’ to help people ‘live well’ with dementia and maintain their independent lifestyles for as long as they can.

 To contact Dementia Friendly Worthing please contact us